ryanliupie/Security-Engineering/security_notes/threat_modeling.md

 <hr>

-###  Threat Modeling Framework
+###  The Four Question Framework

-This framework helps us organize threat modeling which consists of the following:
+These questions help guide us when we threat model:

-- <b>Assess Scope:</b> What are working on?
+- <b>What are we building?:</b> What are working on?
 It could be a large system, or small system.
 We have to understand the assets, value of them etc..

-- <b>Identify what can go wrong:</b> What are the threats to the system?
+- <b>What can go wrong?:</b> What are the threats to the system?
 How much money would a company lose if a threat exploited "x"?
 This is where you brainstorm everything that can go wrong.

-- <b>Identify countermeasures:</b> Once these threats are identifed, what are you going to do about them?
+- <b>What are we going to do?:</b> Once these threats are identifed, what are you going to do about them?
 This may involve approaching approaches to risk management such as accepting the risk, transfer or mitigate it; if this system participates is high risk activites, it may be time to avoid them.

-- <b>Assessing work:</b> Did you do a good job?
-What went well/wrong?
+- <b>Did we do a good job?:</b> What went well/wrong?
 What can you do to improve next time?
 It is important to assess your solutions because if this happens again, you know what to do and how to make them more efficient and stronger.

 <hr>

 ###  Implementation with SDLC

 SDLC stands for "Software Development Lifecycle" which explain the steps how software is made.
-There are different types of ways to create software such as waterfall, agile, iterative etc.. but Swe will just cover the steps and how security is involved.
+There are different types of ways to create software such as waterfall, agile, iterative etc.. but this will just cover the steps and how security is involved.

 - <b>Planning:</b> This involves gathering information and tools we will need.
-For example, defining scope, setting goals, SDEs, cost estimation and allocation, customer input, internal/external experts, managers overseeing project, etc..
+For example, defining scope, setting goals, software developers, cost estimation and allocation, customer input, internal/external experts, managers overseeing project, etc..

 - <b>Requirements & Analysis:</b> This is similar to step one, but this dig a bit deeper into the granular details where every single person understands.
 This can include, the hardware, OS, containers, programming, security, and understanding what the customer exactly wants.